cleverpush/cleverpush-developer-docs/docs/sdks/javascript/setup.md

 ## Implementation

-Please navigate to Channels -> (select channel) in your CleverPush back office.
+1. Please navigate to Channels -> (select channel) -> Web Push in your CleverPush dashboard.
-There you will find the operation mode setting.
+2. There you will find the operation mode setting.
 Set this option to Own Domain (HTTPS).
-The cleverpush-worker.js file can then be downloaded by clicking the button.
+3. The cleverpush-worker.js file can then be downloaded by clicking the button.
-This file must now be placed in the main directory of your web server.
-So it should be available at https://your-domain.com/cleverpush-worker.js.Note: If you do not have the option of placing the file in the main directory of your website, you can define your own file paths under the operating mode setting.
+4. This file must now be placed in the main directory of your web server.
+So it should be available at https://your-domain.com/cleverpush-worker.js.Note: If 1. you do not have the option of placing the file in the main directory of your website, you can define your own file paths under the operating mode setting.
-Now only the CleverPush Javascript snippet has to be integrated.
-The code for this is available in the channel settings in the sidebar under “Implementation”.This can be done in the <head> or in the <body> area of ​​the page.
+5. Now only the CleverPush Javascript snippet has to be integrated.
+The code for this is available in the channel settings in the sidebar under “Implementation”.
+This can be done in the <head> or in the <body> area of ​​the page.
-Google Tag Manager is also possible (with occasional ad blockers blocking the entire GTM code).
+6. Google Tag Manager is also possible (with occasional ad blockers blocking the entire GTM code).
-In the Google Tag Manager, our Javascript code can easily be inserted as a “user-defined HTML tag”.
+7. In the Google Tag Manager, our Javascript code can easily be inserted as a “user-defined HTML tag”.

 ## Troubleshooting – opt-in does not work: